TatianaFokina/a11y-blog/src/en/articles/is-sepia-mode-essential/index.md

 ## Personal barrier

 I opened the Pocket app for the first time in a few months and realized that the dark theme was set by default.
-It was strange because I always use sepia theme both on the web and in the app.
+It was strange because I always use the sepia theme both on the web and in the app.
 I went to the settings to change the theme again, but there was no sepia at all.
 Only dark, light, and system colors were available.

 <figure class="article__image">
   <img